Benefactorum Recordatio Jucundissima Est

 In her ‘spare’ time Jane and her husband farm a small herd of alpacas on the Kent /Sussex border

-Andrew Judd - Co-Chair and Safeguarding Link Governor
+Andrew Judd - Vice Chair and Safeguarding Link Governor

 Andrew Judd